TomaszTrebacz/fox.CMS/README.md

 - microservices-based architecture,
 - GraphQL api created with Apollo Federation,
 - storing data in relational postgresql database and redis key-value data store,
-- authentication & authorization handled by external package deployed to NPM & Github Package Registry,
+- authentication & authorization handled by authored package deployed to NPM & Github Package Registry,
 - access to endpoints depended by user roles-permissions,
 - refresh token with count mechanism (alternative to blacklist),
 - confirming user with email,